A few days ago, my twitter friend (How do we call this, a Twiend?) Lamazone, asked the question:

 R: I don’t look to create my own content, I prefer to work as a ThoughtJockey and promote idea’s of others.

 S: when I go to a conference, when my family can’t join, I share a room with anyone.
 There is something magic about sharing a room (and if needed a bed..)
+(Yes I only do this with male people, to avoid some kind of stories)

 T: I try to listen more then talking, which I don’t always succeed, as this post is a nice example of 😉